Aandri99/Measurement/Measuring ucertainty.rst

-Measuring ucertainty
+Measuring uncertainty
 ============================

 Objective
 ---------------
 In this course, we will delve into the concept of measurement uncertainty and explore the various factors that affect the amount of certainty in a measurement.

-.. raw:: html
+.. raw:: HTML

 Video Lecture: Introduction to Measuring Uncertainty
 ----------------